-Ball State musical theatre alumni are ready to enter the industry as soon as they graduate, and they love nothing more than helping each other and future graduates of the program.
+Ball State musical theatre alumni are ready to enter the industry as soon as they graduate, and they are eager to support future graduates of the program.

 - Ball State musical theatre alumni are working all over the country—on Broadway and Off-Broadway, in Chicago, on national tours, in regional theatre, and in film and television.